 3.2.3.
 Intestinal Morphology

-The histomorphological analysis revealed substantial improvements in villus height (VH), villus width (VW), and villus height-to-crypt depth (VH/CD) ratios in the duodenum, jejunum, and ileum of broilers supplemented with MCL.
+The histomorphological analysis revealed substantial improvements in villus height (VH), villus width (VW), and villus height-to-crypt depth (VH/CD) ratios in the duodenum, jejunum, and ileum of broiler chickens supplemented with MCL.
 The T5 treatment demonstrated the highest VH and VH/CD ratios, indicating enhanced nutrient absorption and gut health.
 These findings are consistent with those of Samanya and Yamauchi (2002), who reported that herbal supplements improved intestinal morphology by promoting epithelial cell proliferation and reducing crypt depth.

 The observed improvements in intestinal morphology can be attributed to the phytochemicals in MCL.
 Flavonoids and saponins are known to have anti-inflammatory and antimicrobial properties that protect the intestinal mucosa from damage and pathogenic colonization (Preethi et al., 2012).
 Also, phytochemicals may increase the number of proliferating stem cells which add count of mucin-producing goblet cells (Qaid et al., 2021).
 Additionally, tannins in MCL may promote gut health by binding to proteins and forming protective layers on the intestinal epithelium, reducing inflammation and enhancing nutrient absorption (Nkukwana et al., 2015).